rain water

 Venus Fly Trap Water

-... you have incredibly pure water coming out of your tap, you should use reverse osmosis water, rain water, or distilled water.
-Bogs and swamps are natures purifiers and VFT's demand very good water.
-The stuff you probably get from the tap is full of salts and other minerals.
-The build up of these impurities are probably what killed your plant. ...
+... water.
+Unless you have incredibly pure water coming out of your tap, you should use reverse osmosis water, rain water, or distilled water.
+Bogs and swamps are natures purifiers and VFT's demand very good water ...

 www.carnivorousplants.homestead.com